Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

-Anecdotal evidence to date highlights this requirement as one of the more challenging aspects of running a DNS privacy service as management of such credentials is new to DNS operators and system administrators.
+Anecdotal evidence to date highlights this requirement as one of the more challenging aspects of running a DNS privacy service as management of such credentials is new to DNS operators.

 ### Generation and publication of certificates